e-c-k-e-r/vall-e/docs/models.md

 # Model Notes

+> [!NOTE]
+> Most of this information is outdated due to slightly wrong assumptions

 The underlying model is a robust transformer, where:
 * inputs are passed through an embedding
 * the embedded inputs are then passed through each layer of the transformer (or other model type)